Asking for an investment 'because X will no longer happen' is fraught with risk - learn about the biggest four and how to get your money anyway.

-In 2019, I was shocked – nay horrified – when a major analyst group with a Voice of the Customer platform declared Customer Experience must have a business return or business leaders would not invest.
 I honestly wondered if I was in the right industry.
-After all isn’t that obvious?
+After all, isn’t that obvious?
 But then I realised there are people out there who see Customer Centricity as a destination.

-The problem with the idea that great Customer Experience is a goal is two-fold.
+The problem with the idea of great Customer Experience as a goal is two-fold.

 Most people work to feed their kids, pay for their retirement or indulge their passion.
 They know they need to treat their customers fairly and delight them, but it doesn’t get them out of bed.
-When faced with Customer Experience as a matter of principle, they decided Customer Experience Management is not for them.
+When faced with Customer Experience Management as a matter of principle, they decided CXM is not for them.

-The returns on Customer Experience are hard to explain.
+The returns on Customer Experience can be hard to explain.
 They are not as simple as investing in tech or a new service.
 As a result, CX is rarely a management priority.
 As CX professionals, we need to show returns quickly and convincingly and we need simple tools that work over and over to do that.
-That hasn’t changed since day 1.

 Business case and strategic alignment

 Yuk!
 Sorry if you are looking for a fashionable silver bullet.
-As we keep saying, the basics are essential, even when they are decidedly unsexy and appear to have little to do with customers.
-Before making any investment in Customer Experience ask these three questions.
+As I tend to repeat, the basics are essential, even when they are decidedly unsexy and appear to have little to do with customers.
+Before making any investment in Customer Experience Management ask these three questions.
 If the answer is no to any, go back to the drawing board.

 - Does the investment pay back in a suitable timeframe?